ServiceStack/Bundler/README.md

 #### No Runtime overhead
 Designed for maximum runtime performance since no compilation/minification happens at runtime.
 Even the generated HTML output is cached in memory (in production mode) - so has effectively no runtime overhead.

+#### Cuts build-time in 1/2!
+We've moved the [StackOverflow Careers](http://careers.stackoverflow.com/) website from an older .NET-based build system over to Bundler and it reduced our build-times by more than 50%!
+YMMV but if your current Compiling/Optimization build-system is slowing you down - definitely give Bundler a try.

+#### Pre-configured Single Page App Starter Template
+Checkout [Social Bootstrap Api](https://github.com/ServiceStack/SocialBootstrapApi) for a great template to base your next Single Page App on.
+Includes [Twitter Bootstrap](http://twitter.github.com/bootstrap/) + [Backbone.js](http://backbonejs.org/) + ASP.NET MVC + [ServiceStack](https://github.com/ServiceStack/ServiceStack) with Bundler all wired-up with **Twitter** + **Facebook** + HTML Form + Basic and Digest Auth providers ready-to-go out-of-the-box.

+## Release Notes

+### v1.10 Release Notes

+  - Added VS.NET the Bundler Integration via [Bundler's VS.NET Extension](https://github.com/ServiceStack/Bundler#bundler-run-on-save-visual-studio-extension)
+  - Added [advanced bundling options](https://github.com/ServiceStack/Bundler#advanced-options) for finer-grain control
+    - Lets you skip bundling or minification steps
+    - Lets you recursively compile and minify all files in current and sub-directories without having to list them

 ## Install